Rochdale A.F.C.: League Two (2021–2023)

 After finishing 21st, Rochdale were relegated from League One at the end of the 2020–21 season, and finished 18th in their first League Two campaign.
 The club started the 2022–23 season with five straight defeats, and sacked manager Robbie Stockdale in mid-August 2022; the side's first league win came in their 10th game, away at Colchester United, overseen by Jim Bentley who had been appointed manager on 29 August.
 Also in August 2022, Rochdale settled a High Court action regarding an attempted hostile takeover of the club by investors Morton House MGT in July 2021; in October 2022, Rochdale were given a six-point penalty, suspended for two years, for failing to comply with EFL regulations over the attempted takeover.
 On 8 November 2023 Ian Henderson became Rochdale's all-time leading goalscorer, scoring against Salford City in a 1–0 home win to surpass Reg Jenkins' long standing record of 129 goals.
 On 27 March 2023, Rochdale sacked manager Bentley; under him, the side had won just six out of 32 league games and were 10 points from safety with eight games remaining.
-Jimmy McNulty was appointed interim manager, later (12 May) taking on the role permanently.
-On 22 April 2023, a 1–0 defeat against Stockport County confirmed relegation to the National League after 102 years as a Football League club.
+Jimmy McNulty was appointed interim manager, later taking on the role permanently.
+He was unable to keep Rochdale in the division as they were relegated to the National League after 102 years as a Football League club.
 At the time of their relegation, the club had played the most seasons in the Football League without ever having reached the top two tiers (95 seasons).